yenpraja610/game-project-scope-study/study.md

 -   How you will take the markup of the game board and represent it in JS
 -   How you plan to approach this project.
 -   4-8 user stories for your game project.
--   How you plan to keep your code modular.
+-   How you plan to keep your code modular?
--   What creative spin will you add to your project.
+-   What creative spin will you add to your project?
--   How you will use version control to backup / track your project.
+-   How you will use version control to backup / track your project?
 -   Do you plan to attempt any of the bonuses?